How to avoid fakes

 With support from The Crime Prevention Council, the e-mark has created an animation film, where they give three good tips on how to spot scam stores online.

-You can find more advice for online shopping in the Danish Competition and Consumer Authority's guide to secure online shopping and in the Competition and Consumer Authority 's guide on counterfeit and pirated products .
+You can find more advice for online shopping in the Competition and Consumer Authority 's guide on counterfeit and pirated products .

 Reyhan had an allergic reaction, when she unwittingly bought a counterfeit lipstick.